 The band was on tour in Florida in 2014 when the band’s singer-songwriter Jordan received a life altering phone call.
 His father, Ed Lally, had been struggling with clinical depression and his battle had culminated in suicide.

 Fiction 20 Down took a self-imposed hiatus from music.
-During the time off, Jordan experienced a profound catharsis.
-Processing his father’s struggles with mental illness along with his own, he dedicated himself to the practices of meditation and self-inquiry.
+During the time off, Jordan endeavored upon a proactive approach to mental health.
+Processing his father’s mental health struggles, along with his experiences of depression & social anxiety, Jordan dedicated himself to practices of meditation, mindfulness and open, honest self-expression.

 The Big Infinite reinvention had repercussions reaching far beyond the band's music.
 Their approach to their art and their very mission changed.
 "The Big Infinite is a band who has found our purpose.
 By casting light upon the noise in our own heads, we will connect with others who struggle.
 Our songs and shows will bridge that connection, while our partnership with the Ed Lally Foundation fosters it further."